Skip to content

 Day to day tasks

-At a regional level you may:
+As a regional trade union official you may:

 • advise members and management on legal or health and safety issues